XCOM 2: War of the Chosen: Plot

 The plot remains mostly unchanged from the original game except from a few cutscenes.
-One of them introduces three factions who also oppose the alien occupation; the Spokesman orders the commander to join forces with them to bolster the resistance's efforts.
-As the game progresses, XCOM is occasionally attacked by the Chosen, three elite alien warriors with orders from the Elders to recapture the commander.
+One of them introduces three factions who also oppose the alien occupation: the Reapers, survivalists who have been hiding in the wilderness since the alien invasion; the Templars, surviving XCOM Psi Operatives who went into hiding; and the Skirmishers, former ADVENT soldiers who have rebelled against their masters.
+The Spokesman orders the commander to join forces with them to bolster the resistance's efforts.
+As the game progresses, XCOM is occasionally attacked by the Chosen, three elite alien warriors with orders from the Elders to recapture the Commander.
 Despite being killed in battle, each Chosen is revived and returns to attack on a later occasion.
 Should XCOM successfully locate and destroy a Chosen's stronghold, they are destroyed permanently.

 The final mission also remains the same, except that each Chosen who was not killed permanently will appear to fight the Commander's avatar and his forces.
 After the Elders are defeated, a new cutscene after the original ending shows the three new factions emerging from the shadows.
 One of them, the Templars, notice the glow coming from the sea and points out that a new conflict will soon begin.